matheuskid/matheuskid/README.md

 > My code works, I swear!!

 ## About Me 👇
-I'm a computer technician doing my bachelor's degree in Information Systems.
+I'm a computer technician doing my bachelor's degree in Information Systems.<br>
 I'm trying to improve day by day!<br>
+Sometimes week by week.<br>

 ## Languages and tools 📜 🧰